3 Amazing Benefits And 2 Side Effects Of Tartaric Acid

 Image: Shutterstock

 Just like the name suggests, tartaric acid is an organic acid that occurs naturally.
-When brought to room temperature it changes to a solid substance that is white and crystalline.
+It is also a dihydroxyl derivative of succinic acid.
+When brought to room temperature, it changes to a solid substance that is white and crystalline.
+The stereochemistry of tartaric acid shows that it has a pair of enantiomers and two chiral centers.
+The natural form of tartaric acid is L-(+)-tartaric and it is most commonly found enantiomer is D-(-)-tartaric.
 Tartaric acid is found mostly in foods such as grapes, apricots, apples, avocados as well as sunflower seeds in very high concentrations (1).
-Sometimes tartaric acid is also found in tamarind that grows in countries such as Africa and other tropical and warm parts of the world.
+Sometimes tartaric acid is also found in sour tamarind that grows in countries such as Africa and other tropical and warm parts of the world.

 Tartaric Acid History

 Tartaric acid is commonly found in grapes and apricots, but that was discovered quite later.
 Initially, it was extracted in Nigeria and Sudan and has been used as a food ingredient.
 Tartaric acid was also used in ancient Spanish cuisine and has been used in several Mexican dishes that use a whole range of dishes.
-The Mexican culture is so fond of this kind of acid that today it has become one of the most popular and big producers of tartaric acid.
+Mexican culture is so fond of this acid that today it has become its largest producer and consumer (2).
 Countries such as Spain and Portugal have also used this in their cuisine since the 16th century.

 Tartaric acid also comes with a number of health benefits.
 The acid benefits you in numerous ways, and also helps you get rid of the common ailments.
 Here are some of the top benefits of tartaric acid.